Bundesliga | 24.07.2014 17:39:13

 - SC Freiburg defensive midfielder Caleb Stanko is one of several promising Americans playing their trade in the Bundesliga

-- Fabian Johnson (r.) found the net for the USA at the 2014 World Cup in Brazil, but Jürgen Klinsmann's side were ultimately knocked out by Belgium
+- Fabian Johnson (r.) appeared for the USA at the 2014 World Cup in Brazil.
+Jürgen Klinsmann's side were ultimately knocked out by Belgium

 - Jürgen Klinsmann's side received worldwide plaudits for their efforts during the finals

 Munich - After watching the U.S. Men's National Team reach the last 16 of the 2014 World Cup in Brazil, America has truly caught the 'soccer' bug.

 An incredible 21 million people across the USA watched Jürgen Klinsmann's side lose 2-1 to Belgium after extra-time, with stars such as Tom Hanks, Justin Timberlake, and even President Barack Obama watching on with interest.
 Despite the defeat, fans across the country found pride in the heroic display of the USA team, which included a number of Bundesliga regulars.